Wichita offers resources and activities to avoid the heat

 “If someone is needing help with their heating and cooling bill, we can look and see if there’s things we can do to help with that,” added Scott.

-The City of Wichita is encouraging people to take advantage of the free, air-conditioned Q-LINE bus.
+The City of Wichita is encouraging people to take advantage of the free, air-conditioned Q-:omebus.
 It runs Monday through Saturday from 6:15 a.m. until 11 p.m.
 Stops include the Advanced Learning Library and City Museums, where people can participate in free family activities out of the sun.

 The Wichita Art Museum is open Wednesday through Sunday from 10 a.m. to 5 p.m.
 It is free to view the permanent collection, and snacks and beverages are offered in the location restaurant, 1400 By Elderslie.
 Activities range from puppet shows and art making for kids to happy hours from 3 to 6 p.m. on Fridays.